cloudmesh/client/docs/source/commands/command_register.rst

     register openrc.sh

-.. todo:: verify if this works [ERROR]
+.. warning:: verify if this works [ERROR]

 On chameleoncloud.org you can for example go to the horizon web interface and download the credentials in the security panel.